Vijay J. Desale, Suraj N. Mali, Bapu R. Thorat* and Ramesh S. Yamgar Pages 493 - 503 ( 11 )

-Background: For the past several decades, we are remarking presence of the tuberculosis (TB) as the most common infectious disease leading mortality.
+Background: For the past several decades, the presence of tuberculosis (TB) is being remarked as the most common infectious disease leading to mortality.

-Objective: Hydrazone containing azometine group (-NHN=CH-) compounds has been reported for broad range of bioactivities such as antiplatelet, analgesic, antiinflammatory, anticonvulsant, antidepressant, antimalarial, vasodilator, antiviral and antimicrobial, etc.
+Objective: Hydrazone containing azometine group (-NHN=CH-) compounds have been reported for a broad range of bioactivities such as antiplatelet, analgesic, anti-inflammatory, anticonvulsant, antidepressant, antimalarial, vasodilator, antiviral, and antimicrobial, etc.

-Method: For synthesis of our compounds (4a-4d) and (6a-6e), we have treated aromatic amines with methyl terephthalaldehydate in methanol giving us Schiff’s bases followed by reductive amination and further treatment with hydrazine hydrate to give acid hydrazides (4a-4d).
+Methods: For the synthesis of compounds (4a-4d) and (6a-6e), aromatic amines were treated with methyl terephthalaldehydate in methanol, giving Schiff’s bases, followed by reductive amination and further treatment with hydrazine hydrate gave acid hydrazides (4a-4d).
 These acid hydrazides were then treated with different aromatic aldehydes to yield hydrazones (6a-6d).
-All our synthesized compounds were subjected to FT-IR, NMR, and UV spectroscopic characterization.
+All the synthesized compounds were subjected to FT-IR, NMR, and UV spectroscopic characterization.

 Results: Compounds (4a-4d) and (6a-6e) were found to have highly potent activity against Mycobacteria tuberculosis (Vaccine strain, H37 RV strains): ATCC No- 27294 (MIC:1.6-6.25 μg/mL) than standard anti-TB drugs.
-Our compounds exhibited good radical scavenging potentials(0- 69.2%) as checked from DPPH protocol.
+The compounds exhibited good radical scavenging potentials(0- 69.2%), as checked from DPPH protocol.
 All compounds also demonstrated good in-silico ADMET results.

-Conclusion: Our current study revealed promising in-vitro antituberculosis and antioxidant profiles of hydrazidehydrazone analogues.
+Conclusion: The current study revealed promising in vitro anti-tuberculosis and anti-oxidant profiles of hydrazide-hydrazone analogues.

-P.G. and Research Centre, Department of Chemistry, Government of Maharashtra’s Ismail Yusuf College, Jogeshwari, Mumbai-400060, Government College of Pharmacy, Karad, Maharashtra, P.G. and Research Centre, Department of Chemistry, Government of Maharashtra’s Ismail Yusuf College, Jogeshwari, Mumbai-400060, Department of Chemistry, PatkarVarde College of Arts, Science and Commerce, Goregaon (W), Mumbai 400 062
+Department of Chemistry, Government of Maharashtra’s Ismail Yusuf College, Jogeshwari, Mumbai-400060, Government College of Pharmacy, Karad, Maharashtra, Department of Chemistry, Government of Maharashtra’s Ismail Yusuf College, Jogeshwari, Mumbai-400060, Department of Chemistry, Patkar-Varde College of Arts, Science and Commerce, Goregaon (W), Mumbai 400 062